-So I dropped all soda, fried foods and processed sugar and I researched foods that were low in calories, fat and carbs and ate just as many as those as I did the bad foods and still lost weight.
+So I dropped all soda, fried foods, and processed sugar and I researched foods that were low in calories, fat, and carbs and ate just as many as those as I did the bad foods and still lost weight.
 Now that I am closer to my goal weight I pay more close attention to my portion sizes.

 What are you doing these days?

-I have since quit my higher paying corporate job to be an
+I have since quit my higher-paying corporate job to be an

 advocate and a mentor for healthier lifestyles.
 I am now a Senior Health Educator with the Florida Department of Health and the National Diabetes Prevention Program.

-The goal of the class is for the participants to lose at least 7% body weight in the 16 week course and increase their physical activity to 150 minutes per week and all-in-all to prevent or prolong Type 2 Diabetes with food tracking and group accountability.
+The goal of the class is for the participants to lose at least 7% body weight in the 16-week course and increase their physical activity to 150 minutes per week and all-in-all to prevent or prolong Type 2 Diabetes with food tracking and group accountability.

-I also contact the physicians in my surrounding area to recommend their patients to my class when they see elevated A1C or non-fasting blood sugar readings so we can teach them basic nutrient and the importance of daily activity.
+I also contact the physicians in my surrounding area to recommend their patients to my class when they see elevated A1C or non-fasting blood sugar readings so we can teach them basic nutrients and the importance of daily activity.
 I LOVE MY NEW JOB!